 - (1) All ECEAP contractors must use MyTeachingStrategies[®] GOLD[®] to document assessment of child development and learning, and participate in the ELMS to GOLD[®] data feed which loads ECEAP site, class, teacher and child data into GOLD[®] and archives exited ECEAP children automatically.
-This includes all ECEAP subcontractors. - (2) Contractors must: - (a) Finalize checkpoint ratings in GOLD[®] by the DCYF quarterly due date for each child who attended class for a minimum of three weeks prior to the checkpoint. - (b) Ensure teachers gather observations and additional information from family and staff, including from observers who speak the child's home language, when possible. - (c) Rate all required objectives in the six areas of development and learning (mathematics, language, literacy, social-emotional, physical and cognitive) for each child.
+This includes all ECEAP subcontractors. - (2) Contractors must: - (a) Finalize checkpoint ratings in GOLD[®] by the DCYF quarterly due date for each child who attended class for a minimum of three weeks prior to the checkpoint. - (b) Ensure teachers gather observations and additional information from family and staff, including from observers who speak the child's home language, when possible. - (c) Rate all required objectives in the six areas of development and learning (mathematics, language, literacy, social-emotional, physical, and cognitive) for each child. - (d) Complete the Home Language Survey by each child's first checkpoint after enrollment and if indicated, assess the child's English language acquisition using objectives 37-38. - (3) Contractors must analyze their aggregate child assessment data to inform continuous improvement planning, including: - (a) Culturally responsive teaching practices. - (b) Curriculum decisions. - (c) Staff professional development.